teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/README.md

 # Grainstore: Verified Dependencies & Submodules

-**Neovedic Timestamp**: `12025-10-22--1600--CDT--moon-vishakha--09thhouse16--kae3g`

-The Grainstore is a curated collection of verified, open-source dependencies and projects that form the foundation of the Grain Network ecosystem.
+**Graintime**: `12025-10-27--0145--PDT--moon-p_ashadha----asc-leo023--sun-03h--teamabsorb14`
+**Grainbranch**: `glow-g2-kae3gcursor`

+Hey!
+Welcome to the Grainstore.
+What is this place?
+Think of it as a curated library—every dependency here is open-source, verified, and built to last.
+We're not just collecting code; we're building a foundation you can trust and learn from.
+Does that make sense?

 ---